 DWIGHT RICHARD ODLE (Costume Design) has dressed SCR's A Christmas Carol annually since 1980.
-Over 21 seasons, working in both scenery and costumes, he designed nearly 90 productions for SCR's Mainstage and Second Stage, including many Young Conservatory and
+Over 21 seasons, working in both scenery and costumes, he designed nearly 90 productions including many Young Conservatory and Educational Touring Productions.
+Presently in his ninth season as resident scenic and costume designer for the Laguna Playhouse, his latest costume credits include The Quiltmaker's Gift, The Secret Order and The Spitfire Grill (both West Coast premieres) and The Wizard of Oz.
+Latest scenic credits include Mr. Shaw Goes to Hollywood (world premiere), Lovers at Versailles and Moving On (both American premieres), Rounding Third and Always Patsy Cline.
+More than 50 Playhouse productions include Who's Hot, Who's Not, Kevin's Bed, Spinning Into Butter, Communicating Doors, Moon for the Misbegotten, Old Wicked Songs, Travels with My Aunt, Charlotte's Web and The Velveteen Rabbit.
+His costumes for the West Coast premiere of I Love You, Your Perfect, Now Change and The Last Session at the Playhouse transferred to extended Los Angeles runs.
+Regionally, Mr. Odle has designed for the Geffen and Pasadena Playhouses, Ballet Pacifica and the Fullerton Civic Light Opera (scenery for Jekyll and Hyde and Camelot).
+He just costumed Gunmetal Blues for Burbank's Colony Theatre and All My Sons, his eleventh production for McCoy-Rigby Entertainment in La Mirada.
+His long association with the Orange County Performing Arts Center as a producer/designer/lecturer.
+Mr. Odle has a long list of industrial clients and has also designed for Disney Theatricals, Universal Studios, Princess Cruises, two World's Fairs and theme parks in Seoul and

-Educational Touring Productions.
-Presently in his eighth season as resident designer for the Laguna Playhouse, Mr. Odle creates both scenery and costumes for its adult and youth theatre presentations.
-Most recently, he costumed the West Coast premieres of The Spitfire Grill and Neil LaBute's The Shape of Things.
-Over 60 other production credits at the Playhouse include the world premiere of Who's Hot, Who's Not, the American premieres of Moving On, Stella By Starlight and Kevin's Bed as well as Always Patsy Cline, Spinning into Butter, Communicating Doors, Picasso at the Lapin Agile, Moon for the Misbegotten, Old Wicked Songs, Travels With My Aunt, Alice in Wonderland, James and the Giant Peach, Charlotte's Web and The Velveteen Rabbit.
-His costumes for the West Coast premieres of I Love You, You're Perfect, Now Change and The Last Session transferred to extended runs in Los Angeles.
-Mr. Odle has also designed for the Geffen and Pasadena Playhouses, Ballet Pacifica, McCoy-Rigby Entertainment and designed the scenery for Fullerton Civic Light Opera's Jekyll and Hyde and Camelot.
-His long association with the Orange County Performing Arts Center is as a producer/designer/ lecturer.
-Mr. Odle has also created industrial shows for Mazda, Honda, Toshiba, Coca-Cola, several Marriott Hotels and has designed scenery for Disney and Universal Studios, Princess Cruises, two World's Fairs, and for amusement parks in Seoul and Barcelona.
-For six years, he was the resident designer for Robert Redford's Sundance Children's Theatre in Utah.
-Mr. Odle holds an MFA degree from the Yale School of Drama and has been a professor of design at Stanford University, Cal State Fullerton and UC Irvine.
-In April, he was honored with a Lifetime Achievement Award in Scenic Design by the Los Angeles Drama Critic's Circle.
+Barcelona.
+For six years, he was the resident designer for Robert Redford's Sundance Theatre in Utah and proudly served as art director for Pope John Paul's 1987 Mass in Dodger Stadium.
+He holds an MFA degree from the Yale School of Drama and has been a professor of design at Stanford University, Cal-State Fullerton and UC Irvine.
+He has been honored for a Lifetime Achievement in Scenic Design by the Los Angeles Drama Critics Circle.